-The person responsible for co-ordinating the day-to-day SEND provision in Drake Primary School is Ms Megan Stuart.
+The person responsible for co-ordinating the day-to-day SEND provision in Drake Primary School is Ms Megan Stuart; covered by Miss Aimee Theobald from January 2024 whilst she is on maternity leave.

 Mrs Susan Sayer is the SENDCo for Little Pirates.